GGArts

 The artwork

 The Canada Council for the Arts is grateful to partner with the National Gallery of Canada to celebrate the winners of the Governor General’s Awards in Visual and Media Arts.
-The Gallery shines a light on the work of these outstanding artists through a series of activities and initiatives.
-An exhibition featuring the works of the winners of these outstanding artists will be held at the Gallery in the fall of 2023.
+The Gallery highlights the work of these outstanding artists through a series of activities and initiatives.
+An exhibition featuring the works of these outstanding artists will be held at the Gallery from November 15, 2024, to March 23, 2025.

 NGC